-Survey Instruments
+Survey Instrument

-The survey instrument included 18 questions, focused upon the demographic characteristics/travel patterns of the individual respondent.
+The survey instrument included 24 questions, focused upon the demographic characteristics/travel patterns of the individual respondent.
 Once the survey instrument was approved by Kitsap Transit, it was translated into Spanish and Tagalog.
-Surveys were printed double-sided, with Spanish and Tagalog versions available upon request.
-Instruments (questionnaires) used are on the pages following the map:
+The survey questions are on the pages following the map: